da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

     New *homezone=
 	Default *min_copies=3
     New *min_copies=
+    	Default *retryOlderThanHours=24
+    New *retryOlderThanHours=

 destResc : The resource group name, the syncing should go to, homezone : The own zone name min_copies : The minimal copies need if not overruled by Clients (CB client does this in its preservation system)
+retryOlderThanHours: Retry all not fulfilled copies older than given hours.

+For easier maninting these actions you might pass your settings directly to the job!

-check if Federation Service is running
+check if Synchronzing Service is running

 	iqstat

 Command should list at least the Federation service

-Delete Federation service
+Delete Synchronzing service

 	iqstat
 	iqdel <ruleId>

 Check Logfile for errors : reLog.
-If Federation service prints out any error numbers, you might evaluate the error codes to their corresponding textual textual representation with
+If Synchronzing service prints out any error numbers, you might evaluate the error codes to their corresponding textual textual representation with

 e.g.